Parrot Health and CareParrots

 Common Mistakes to Avoid When Feeding Birds

-Know some common faults to avoid when it’s about giving food to birds in your backyard or garden.
+Following just anyone can be wrong when it’s about feeding to birds.
+Know some common faults to avoid when giving food to birds in your backyard or garden.

 Misunderstanding Bird Requirements

-Research your neighbourhood or area properly to determine what kind of meal is good for birds and what they prefer.
+Research your neighborhood or area properly to determine what kind of meal is good for birds and what they prefer to eat.

 Neglecting the Placement of Feeder